Canop/resc/examples/simple-example.md

 This builds the `target/java-resc-worker-01.jar` jar file.

+### Preparation of the node.js worker

+You need to have node and yarn installed

+Move to the `examples/node-client` directory, then run

+	yarn

 ## Running the Simple Example

 All this can be done in whatever order.
 In order to see what happens you should have one console per program.